librick/blog/content/posts/locked-out-of-keybase/index.md

 keybase logout
 ```

-Apparently those are bad commands to run when you've revoked all other devices and forgot your Keybase password.
+Apparently, those are bad commands to run when you've revoked all other devices and forgot your Keybase password.
 I still have keys for one of my devices, but AFAIK they're encrypted with some secret derived from my Keybase password.

 juniperspring is digitally stateless now 😔⛵
 unmoored and untethered from Keybase, my account lives on in Merkle forest hashes,